 These items truly have no business being in a compost pile, at least not in a home pile used for the garden.
 In small, backyard composts, especially if you live in urban or suburban areas, keep meats, dairy, greasy take-out leftovers, and other animal and fatty products out of the compost pile.
-Keeping non-plant matter out of the bin has the added bonus of keeping neighborhood cats, dogs, rodents and raccoons out of the bin, too.
+Keeping non-plant matter out of the bin is one way to guard against compost smell, and it keeps neighborhood cats, dogs, rodents and raccoons out of the bin, too.

 Ditch the tumblers and plastic sheets, and place the compost bin on solid ground to get some good bugs into the pile.
 You may also choose to introduce microorganisms in the form of fresh compost or organic soil.
 This method is similar to using bacterial culture to start a new batch of yogurt.